mateosss/Robolve/Sketch/README.md

 **Be careful:**
  - There should be only one scene called Scene
  - Don't delete the armature
+ - Let all the Armature animations stashed
+ - Animations must start in frame 0

 **What you can do in this file**:
  - Modify the render settings
  - Improve the rigging of the Armature
  - Create new animations
  - Run the animate.py script for export everything
+ - You can modify the `PARTS_LIST`, `ANIMATIONS_LIST` and `FRAMES_LIST` variables
+   at the beginning of the animate.py script, read those lines for more info

 ### Deffense.blend